Codacy supports configuring certain advanced features through a configuration file.

 If you want to disable an engine that needs to be done directly in the Code Patterns page.

-The file name must be ".codacy.yaml" or ".codacy.yml" and should be placed in the root of your project.
+The file name must be ".codacy.yaml" or ".codacy.yml" and should be placed in the root of your repository.

 Please note that if the file exists in the repo and if you have 'exclude paths', the UI ignores, will not apply.

-If you have any other questions about Codacy configuration file, please, contact us at firstname.lastname@example.org.
+If you have questions about Codacy configuration file, please, contact us at firstname.lastname@example.org.